 The Aeron earned overall strongly positive comments from the bulk of our testers, with only two judges rating it below average — mainly due to its backrest.
 This chair somewhat forces you to sit in it correctly — no slouching, crossing your legs, etc. — which some judges were fine with, while others thoroughly disliked the lack of freedom.
 However, the armrests received positive marks across the board and all of our judges could sit in this chair for a full workday without too much of an issue.

-Next, the Herman Miller Sayl, the Modway Articulate Ergonomic Mesh, the Steelcase Gesture, the Duramont Ergonomic Adjustable Office Chair, and the Alera Elusion Series all came next in our comfort rankings, each chair earning a 6 out of 10.
+Next, the Herman Miller Sayl, the Modway Articulate Ergonomic Mesh, the Steelcase Gesture, the Duramont Ergonomic Adjustable Office Chair, and the Alera Elusion Series all followed, each chair earning a 6 out of 10.
 For the most part, the scoring of these chairs was a bit more consistent.
-None of the judges particularly disliked any of these chairs, mainly just giving them average to above average scores across the board.
+None of the judges particularly disliked any of these chairs, mainly just giving them average to above-average scores across the board.

 We liked the seat on the Alera and the Duramont slightly more than the Sayl, Gesture, or the Modway, but found that all of these chairs are about the same when it came to the comfort of the backrest and back support.
 Our judges scored the armrest of the Sayl the highest, followed by the Gesture and the Modway.
 The Duramont and the Alera had fairly run-of-the-mill armrests, earning middling scores when it came to comfort.

 Our testers did all agree that they could sit in the Modway or the Gesture for upwards of 8 hours, but a few judges did find that they only really wanted to sit in the Alera, the Duramont, or the Sayl for 5-6 hours.